Consistency Is Ruining My Life

 they struggle to keep up with my content, as someone who loves me.

-How lucky am I to have people in my life who care about me enough to be honest?
+How lucky am I to have people in my life who care about me enough to be honest??
 I’m serious.
-At first I felt defensive, but that’s actually the part I can’t stop thinking about.
+At first, I admit I felt defensive—but that’s actually the part I can’t stop thinking about.

-When I started publishing online regularly again, I didn’t expect too much consistency to be my downfall.
+When I started publishing online after years of silence, I didn’t expect too much consistency to be my downfall.

 I’m embarrassed to confess I was scared to get sober because of Friends, the hit sitcom from the 90s.
 The irony of it being the “coffee shop show” isn’t lost on me.
-But there’s one episode that sticks out.
-The story centers around the love interest of a main character who’s confronted about his drinking, so he stopped.
+But there’s one episode in particular that sticks out.
+It’s the one where the love interest of a main character gets confronted about his drinking.
+That’s not why it sticks out, though I think checking in with people you care about is a good thing.
+Where I cringe is the way things unfold after stops.
 Just like that, “Fun” Bobby wasn’t so fun anymore.
 In fact, he was kind of a bummer to be around.

 Knowing when to quit isn’t always clear.